 ●The Australian Cancer Council states that the evidence does not support population-based screening and recommends a patient-centered approach that individualizes the decision .

-●The Clinical Guidelines Committee of the American College of Physicians (ACP) produced a "guidance statement" in 2013 based on their rigorous review of guidelines developed by other United States organizations, including the American College of Preventive Medicine, the American Cancer Society, the American Urological Association, and the US Preventive Services Task Force .
+●The Clinical Guidelines Committee of the American College of Physicians (ACP) produced a "guidance statement" in 2013 based on their rigorous review of guidelines developed by other United States organizations, including the American College of Preventive Medicine, the ACS, the AUA, and the USPSTF .
 The ACP guidance statement recommends that clinicians inform men ages 50 to 69 about the limited potential benefits and substantial harms of prostate cancer screening and only screen men who express a clear preference for being screened.
 The guidance statement also recommends against screening for prostate cancer in average-risk men under the age of 50 and against screening in men over the age of 69 or with a life expectancy less than 10 to 15 years.

 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, "The Basics" and "Beyond the Basics."
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.